signalogic/SigSRF_SDK/mediaTest_readme.md

 # mediaTest Demo

 After installing the [SigSRF SDK eval](https://github.com/signalogic/SigSRF_SDK), here are some command lines and notes for the mediaTest demo.
 Input and output options include network I/O, pcap file, and audio file format files (raw audio, .au, and .wav).
 The demo is limited to two (2) concurrent transcoding streams, and two (2) concurrent instances (one instance = console window), for a total of four (4) streams.
-The commercial software has no concurrency or multiuser limitations, for either bare metal or VM operation.
+The commercial software has no limitations for concurrency or multiuser, for either bare metal or VM operation.

 mediaTest serves two (2) purposes: